j0ma/website_flask/src/static/md/index.md

 Originally from Finland, I'm currently a Ph.D. student in Computer Science at Brandeis University, working on Natural Language Processing and Machine Learning with [Prof. Constantine Lignos](https://lignos.org).

+Research-wise, I'm interested in tackling the problem of low-resource languages, and making machine learning methods work in tough situations with little to no labeled training data.

 Prior to Brandeis, I graduated from Harvard College, where I got an A.B. in Statistics with a fair bit of Computer Science, Applied Mathematics and Yiddish thrown into the mix.

-Research-wise, I'm interested in tackling the problem of low-resource languages, and making machine learning methods work in tough situations with little to no labeled training data.

 ## research and teaching

+- Teching Assistant, *CS114a: Introduction to NLP with Python <small>(2020)</small>*
 - Research Assistant, *Computational Structure of Language Lab <small>(2019-2020)</small>*
 - Teching Assistant, *Ling 160: Mathematical Methods for Linguistics <small>(2019)</small>*
 - Research on low-resource NLP/ASR, *Stat 99: Senior Tutorial <small>(2016-2017)</small>*